What is Live Virtual Training?

 Our Corporate Training division trains existing IT professionals that are currently employed at companies throughout the Midwest.
 Our Corporate classes are generally five days compared to our four-month IT Career Training programs.
 While our Corporate students generally prefer the live, classroom training at our facility for Centriq’s core (or Centriq Choice) classes, we have also offered these classes on a Live Virtual Training basis.
 In addition, many of our niche or specialty classes are only available as Live Virtual Training classes.
 Corporate students are familiar with, and accustomed to, Live Virtual Training classes.
 So, the transition to Live Virtual Training in our Corporate Training division was not a significant transition.
 As with our IT Career Training classes, we will resume offering live “instructor-in-the classroom” training at our facility as soon as possible.

 Do you have any questions about the changes in our curriculum, or are interested in signing up for a class?
-Contact us or fill out the form below.
+Contact us using our online form.